srid/emanote/docs/tips/js/syntax-highlighting.md

     <snippet var="js.prism" />
 ```

+PrismJS will by default collide with [[mermaid]], but both above snippets uses the [filter-highlight-all](https://prismjs.com/plugins/filter-highlight-all/) PrismJS plugin avoid this collision.

-An alias for highlight.js also exists, especially as highlight.js works better with [[mermaid]] than PrismJS:
+An alias for [highlight.js](https://highlightjs.org/) also exists, which can be useful especially if PrismJS and Mermaid keep on being troublesome together.
+The highlight.js package works better with Mermaid out of the box.

 ```yaml
 page: